yeongaori/TwitchChatboxFix/README.md

-# TwitchChatboxFix
+# Userscript
-fix twitch chatbox scroll bug
+userscripts for tampermonkey/greasemonkey